disclose/dioterms/README.md

 - **Disclosure Policy** (required) — conditions under which researchers may disclose to third parties.

 ## Contributing

+See **[CONTRIBUTING.md](./CONTRIBUTING.md)** for the full guide — provenance rules, the RFC flow for term-wording changes, and how renames must be coordinated with downstream consumers.
+In brief:

 - **Core term language** — policymaker treats these four templates as authoritative for its live render; edits to [`terms/`](./terms/) flow into policymaker via its next release.
 Substantive changes: open a GitHub Discussion first, then a PR.
 - **BBP template** — PR against [`bbp/`](./bbp/).